Austerity to snuff out Ryanair's profit growth run

-DUBLIN (Reuters) - Ryanair (RYA.I), Europe’s biggest budget airline, said high fuel costs and a worsening economic outlook in Europe meant profit would slip by up to 20 percent in 2012/13, the first fall in four years.
+DUBLIN (Reuters) - Ryanair, Europe’s biggest budget airline, said high fuel costs and a worsening economic outlook in Europe meant profit would slip by up to 20 percent in 2012/13, the first fall in four years.

 The Dublin-based airline has in the past welcomed recessions, saying its fares attract consumers from higher-cost rivals when money is tight.